lucafa/CTF/README.md

 # CTF
-Usefull command used during CTF
+Usefull command used on HTB.